Possed/CV/README.md

 ## Skills

 #### Fast learner
-Makers helped me discover a new power - quick learning abilities - learn new concenpt and apply them to a range of different problems that serve various purposes.
+Makers helped me discover a new power - quick learning abilities - learn new concepts and apply them to a range of different problems that serve various purposes.

 #### Adaptable
 I am not afraid to try new things, experiement and learn from experiences to improve.
-As a bank staff for NHS I used to work different roles all the time and I enjoyed being part of different teams and learn how they work and how they connect to different other services.
+As a bank staff for NHS I used to work different roles all the time and I enjoyed being part of different teams and learn how they work and how they connect to other services.

 #### Teamwork
 I love being part of a team, share my ideas and learn from others.